Jacqueline Argüelles

-Jacqueline Guadalupe Argüelles Guzmán (born 12 April 1968 in Mexico City) is a Mexican politician affiliated with the Ecologist Green Party of Mexico (PVEM).
+Jacqueline Guadalupe Argüelles Guzmán (born 12 April 1968) is a Mexican politician affiliated with the Ecologist Green Party of Mexico (PVEM).

 In the 2003 mid-terms she was elected to the Chamber of Deputies for the 59th Congress as a plurinominal deputy.

 Biography

-Jacqueline Argüelles holds a licentiate in communication sciences from the National Autonomous University of Mexico (UNAM).
+Jacqueline Argüelles was born in Mexico City.
+She holds a licentiate in communication sciences from the National Autonomous University of Mexico (UNAM).
 She started her career as a boarding crew member at Aeroméxico.

 From September 2003 to August 2006, Deputy Jacqueline Argüelles was in charge of investigating Pemex's ecological and social damages.